miladrahimi/phprouter/README.md

     ->dispatch();
 ```

-You may want to use your custom http methods so take look at this example:
+You may want to use your custom http methods, so take look at this example:

 ```php
 use MiladRahimi\PhpRouter\Router;